JiyangZhang/jiyangzhang.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper "More Precise Regression Test Selection via Reasoning about Semantics-Modifying Changes" got ACM SIGSOFT Distinguished Paper award at ISSTA 2023!
+Our paper "More Precise Regression Test Selection via Reasoning about Semantics-Modifying Changes" won an ACM SIGSOFT Distinguished Paper award at ISSTA 2023!